TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-If we visit the path of this tool (`/listfiles.php`), we will find a list of filenames:
+If we visit `/listfiles.php` path, we see a list of filenames:

 <br />